skypjack/entt/docs/md/entity.md

 ```

 It's not possible to get non-const references to `velocity` components from the
-same view instead and these will result in compilation errors:
+same view instead.
+Therefore, these result in compilation errors:

 ```cpp
 velocity &cpos = view.get<velocity>(entity);